 Featuring a compact design, this Shure MX202 Microflex Overhead Condenser Microphones can capture high-quality sound without any hassle.
 This is an excellent choice for theater stages, live performances, recordings, lecture halls, and more.
 It comes with three interchangeable condenser microphone cartridges that are attached to the flexible, four-inch gooseneck along with a 20-foot cable.

 This small microphone has been manufactured to withstand extreme sound pressure.
 It reproduces sound with minimal electromagnetic hum or RF interface.
-Also, the new model of a microphone has interchangeable cardioids along with the super-cardioid and omnidirectional condenser cartridges that can easily fit every model in the Microflex product line to improve convenience and consistent sound.
+Also, the new model of a microphone has interchangeable cardioids along with super-cardioid and omnidirectional condenser cartridges that can easily fit every model in the Microflex product line to improve convenience and consistent sound.

-Available in white or black finishes, the microphone perfectly blends with the most surroundings.
+Available in white or black finishes, the microphone perfectly blends with most surroundings.
 The preamplifier gain can be decreased by 12 dB if needed.
 The wide frequency range with high sensitivity makes them best for recording and also for sound reinforcement applications.
 It’s well balanced, and the transformerless output offer improved immunity to noise over long cable runs.

 - Supplied Stand-Mount Adapter For Portable Applications